Wedding cake display ideas: 7 tips to choose your wedding table set up

 Here’s what we mean:

-Option A – no cake stand.
+Option A as shown below – no cake stand.
 Beautiful five tier gold textured wedding cake placed directly onto a white table cloth, with no cake stand and absolutely no styling.
 Yes, your wedding cake is still lovely but oh, could be so much more.

 Wedding cake display ideas goals!